iVantage/angular-ivh-treeview/README.md

 Want to register a callback for whenever a tree node gets clicked?
-Use the `ivh-treeview-click-handler` attribute, the passed function will get called whenver the user clicks on a twistie or node label:
+Use the `ivh-treeview-click-handler` attribute, the passed function will get called whenver the user clicks on a twistie or node label.
+Your callback will be passed a reference to the node and the three that node belongs to.

 ```html
 <div ng-controller="MyCtrl as fancy">